-Health action with informed and engaged societies
+Development action with informed and engaged societies

-After nearly 28 years, The Communication Initiative (The CI) Global is entering a new chapter.
 Following a period of transition, the global website has been transferred to the University of the Witwatersrand (Wits) in South Africa, where it will be administered by the Social and Behaviour Change Communication Division.
 Wits' commitment to social change and justice makes it a trusted steward for The CI's legacy and future.

-Co-founder Victoria Martin is pleased to see this work continue under Wits' leadership.
-Victoria knows that co-founder Warren Feek (1953–2024) would have felt deep pride in The CI Global's Africa-led direction.
+On the transfer, co-founder Victoria Martin expressed her pleasure to see this work continue under Wits' leadership, knowing that co-founder Warren Feek (1953–2024) would have felt deep pride in The CI Global's Africa-led direction.

 Time to read